jvail/spl.js/README.md

 ## Extensions API (Browser only)

-*Experimental since Firefox does currently not support dynamic imports in Workers.*

 Sometimes you want to run code inside the WebWorker.
 With this API you can supply additional functions to extend the `SPL` and `DB` APIs executed inside the WebWorker.

 Example: https://jvail.github.io/spl.js/examples/extensions.html